How Neurovertebral Decompression Can Help You Get Back to a Pain-Free Life

 Who should not opt for this treatment?

 Along the same lines, it is crucial for patients to openly discuss their complete medical history with their healthcare professional before beginning treatment.
-Contraindications may also be relative and not absolute, meaning that in some cases, careful assessment of risks and benefits may allow for cautious use of neurovertebral decompression.
+Contraindications may also be relative and not absolute, meaning that in some cases, careful assessment of risks and benefits may allow for cautious use of spinal decompression therapy.
 For example, patients with certain forms of spinal stenosis or herniated discs might benefit from this method, but only after careful evaluation and often after other, more conservative treatment options have failed.
 It is therefore imperative to consult a qualified healthcare professional, ideally with expertise in chiropractic, osteopathy and naturopathy, for a complete and individualized assessment.

 Possible side effects

-Although neurovertebral decompression is generally considered a non-invasive and safe treatment method, it is crucial to consider some potential side effects.
+Although spinal decompression therapy is generally considered a non-invasive and safe treatment method, it is crucial to consider some potential side effects.
 Clinical studies have shown that some patients may experience a temporary increase in pain, especially during the first few treatment sessions.
 This response is often attributed to the mobilization of spinal structures and stretching of muscle and ligament tissues that have not been used for a long time.
 Additionally, isolated cases of muscle spasms, fatigue and slight bruising have been reported.
 It is essential that these side effects are clearly communicated to patients before treatment begins to establish realistic expectations and for preventive measures, such as adjusting decompression machine settings or administering anti-inflammatory medications. , can be taken accordingly.

 I hope these paragraphs will be useful to you.
 If you have any further questions or need further clarification, please let me know.